DEEPDIP-project/NeuralNS-SciML-Tutorials/README.md

-# Neural closure of Incompressible Navier-Stokes, using SciML
+# Neural closures using SciML

-In this repository, you can see tutorials on how to solve the Incompressible Navier-Stokes equation using different neural closures, using Julia language.
+In this repository, you can see two sets of tutorials about fluid dynamics with NeuralODE and the SciML Julia Library.
+They are divided according to the problem that they are targeting, in specific:
-The equation is solved in the *spectral space* using *SciML solvers*.
+* `NS_*` tutorials show how to solve the Incompressible Navier-Stokes equation in the *spectral space*.
+They are based on Syver's implementation.
+* `Adv_*` tutorials focus on advection problems (including Burgers).
+They are based on Toby's code.

+We will look at the two groups separately, but later we plan to merge them in a single framework.

-## Details of the tutorials
+## Navier-Stokes tutorials
-* In `NS_SciML_vs_direct.jl` you can see the comparison between different SciML solvers with an explicit Runge-Kutta approach:
+* In `NS_SciML_vs_direct.jl` you can see the comparison between different timestep solvers.
+In the SciML community it is suggested to use `Tsit5`, but we can use a Runge-Kutta approach to compare with our (Syver) direct implementation:

 ![Alt text](plots/NS_SciML_vs_direct.gif)